-At this point in time, the main distinguishing factor between ales and lagers is their yeast and thus fermentation method.
-Ales are brewed with top-fermentation, a much older style of brewing than the lager equivalent.
+At this point in time, the main distinguishing factor between ales and lagers is their yeast and, thus, the fermentation method.
+Ales are brewed with top fermentation, a much older style of brewing than the lager equivalent.

 Lager yeast ferments at a relatively low temperature and does so slowly.
 In German, "lager" means storage.
 The slow fermentation process requires lengthy lagering to finish the brewing process, which takes at least several weeks, in which undesirable flavors and aromas are changed by the yeast.
-With no foam rising to the top of maturing beer, the style became known as bottom-fermentation.
-Cold-fermentation, an alternate name for this process, likewise refers to the relative temperatures at which fermentation occurs.
+With no foam rising to the top of the maturing beer, the style became known as bottom fermentation.
+Cold fermentation, an alternate name for this process, likewise refers to the relative temperatures at which fermentation occurs.

 "Smooth" and "Clean"